 How Posture Influences Your Physical & Mental Health

 Stop!
 Before you read the rest of this article, check your posture.
 Is it in the correct position?
 Or is it slumped?
-Do you know the fundamentals of correct posture?
-Many of us do not give much thought to the subject.
+Do you know the fundamentals of corrective posture?
+Many of us do not give much thought to this subject.
 This is unfortunate because keeping your spine in the optimal position can deliver a lot more than just a pain-free back.
-Your chiropractor will tell you posture can affect other areas of your body, including your respiratory, circulatory and digestive systems.
+Your chiropractor will tell you posture can affect other areas of your body, including respiratory, circulatory and digestive systems.

 New evidence also reveals the close connection between your posture and how you think about yourself.
-[In this article we are going to] look at the close relationships of good posture, pain relief and psychological health.
+In this issue of Wellness Express, we look at the close relationships of good posture, pain relief and psychological health.

 Posture & Pain Relief